 Pacific Southwest RegionCalifornia, Nevada and Klamath Basin

-A 450-year-old oak tree inthe San Joaquin Valley.
+A 450-year-old valley oak tree in Calaveras County, California.
 Photo: Jon Myatt/USFWS

 Science ApplicationsThe goal of the Service's Science Applications initiative is to strengthen the Service's tradition of scientific excellence in the conservation of fish, wildlife, plants and their habitat.
 We will accomplish this by: